lucasadelino/conifer.nvim/readme.md

 All of this led me to Conifer: a theme where green was the color of the most important keywords, with other colors (blue, brown, etc.) still present, but less prominent.
-With that in mind, having the colors follow a forest-like theme came very naturally (though the pine-forest aesthetic was, admittedly, a total afterthought).
+Once this was decided, having the colors follow a forest-like theme seemed pretty logical.

 ## Inspiration